IbrahimmAdel/Deploy-FlaskApp-on-EKS/Docker/README.md

 # Dockerized Flask App and MySQL Database
 > This document provides an overview of the Dockerized Flask app and MySQL database setup using Docker Compose.

-## Project Overview
+## Overview

-This project demonstrates how to run a simple Flask app and MySQL database in Docker containers using Docker Compose.
+This document demonstrates how to run a simple Flask app and MySQL database in Docker containers using Docker Compose.
 The repository contains Dockerfiles for both the Flask app and MySQL database, as well as a `docker-compose.yml` file to define the services and their configuration.

 ## Getting Started
 - Make sure you have Docker and Docker Compose installed on your system.